Orchestrator

 Direct cleanup only deletes machines that are clearly safe:

-The orchestrator estimates cost before creating a machine.
-It fetches live provider pricing when possible, multiplies the hourly rate by lease TTL, and reserves that worst-case amount for the current month.
+Before creating a machine the orchestrator estimates its worst-case cost, multiplies the hourly rate by the lease TTL, and reserves that amount for the current month.
 This is a guardrail, not a billing export.

 - AWS: